Prospects for Higgs boson and new scalar resonant production searches in ttbb final state at the LHC: Event analysis

 Now, when the possibility to reconstruct signal signature is shown, the target of the analysis is to define optimal (e.g. from the point of view of kinematic variables resolution) selection rule to choose only one set (\ref{rat3}) in the event.
 The most common technique to score a permutation set is a $\chi^2$-minimization based on the consistency of the reconstructed masses with known values.
 We probe a universal over all mass points and independent from $X$ and $Y$ resonances masses $\chi^2$ metric:

-where $M_{SM}(W)$, $M_{SM}(t)$ and $M_{SM}(H)$ are the SM values of the masses.
-Invariant masses histograms filled by objects from sets (\ref{rat3}) with lowest metric (\ref{metric}) value in the event are available at Fig. \ref{fig:mass_combo3} showing moderate improvement in mass resolution.
+where $m^{SM}_{W}$, $m^{SM}_{t}$ and $m^{SM}_{H}$ are the SM values of the masses and $\sigma(..)$ are mass resolutions extracted from respective distributions.
+Invariant masses histograms filled by objects from sets (\ref{rat3}) with lowest metric (\ref{metric}) value in the event are available at Fig.~\ref{fig:mass_combo3} showing moderate improvement in mass resolution.